-GATEHOUSE SCHOOL PEER - ON - PEER ABUSE POLICY (Child on Child Abuse Policy)
+GATEHOUSE SCHOOL Child on Child Abuse Policy

 Gatehouse School recognises that abuse by a child may not necessarily be conducted by their peers.
-Therefore Gatehouse School defines any abuse by a child against another child as peer -on peer / child-on-child.
-Throughout this policy the term peer-on-peer relates also to child-on-child.
+Therefore Gatehouse School defines any abuse by a child against another child.
 This policy should be read in conjunction with Gatehouse School e-safety Policy and Gatehouse School Safeguarding Policy.